wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 group
 ^^^^^

-This filters alerts by rules.
+This filters alerts by rule group.
 For the VirusTotal integration, only rules from the `syscheck` group are available.
 Follows the `OS_Regex Syntax`_.

 +--------------------+---------------------------------------------------------------------------------------------+
 | **Default value**  | n/a                                                                                         |